pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

     {
         return Pulumi.Deployment.RunAsync(() =>
         {

-            // Deploy the latest version of the stable/wordpress chart. var wordpress = new Chart("wpdev", new ChartArgs {
+            // Deploy v9.6.0 version of the wordpress chart. var wordpress = new Chart("wpdev", new ChartArgs {
                 Chart = "wordpress",